jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 The young girl is on the verge of tears.
 But, just as despair is about to set in, her Fairy Godmother appears.
 With a flick of her wand, the godmother transforms Cinderella’s ragged clothes into a dazzling gown and a pair of sparkling glass slippers.
 The fairy's magic also creates a carriage and a team of horses so that her mistreated goddaughter will finally have a night she’ll never forget.

 At the party, Cinderella captivates everyone with her beauty and grace, especially the Prince.
 The two glide across the floor and whisper sweet nothings in each other’s ears.
 It looks like Cinderella's life is changed.
-Sadly though, the spell that gave Cinderella her magical night ends at midnight, forcing the shy orphan to flee from the ballroom, leaving the Prince with nothing but a glass slipper to remember her by.
+Sadly though, the spell that gave Cinderella her magical night ends, making the shy orphan to flee from the ballroom, leaving the Prince with nothing but a glass slipper to remember her by.

 The heartbroken Prince is determined to find his true love and orders his men to search the entire kingdom for the girl who fits the glass slipper.

 They eventually get to Cinderella’s house.
-The wicked stepmother has gotten wise that her stepdaughter is the Prince’s heartthrob, and so locks her in the attic.
+The wicked stepmother has gotten wise that her stepdaughter is the Prince’s heartthrob, and so locks the unloved orphan in the attic.
 To the rescue come Cinderella's friends who steal the key and open the attic door.
 Cinderella can now ask the Prince’s men if she can try on the glass slipper.
 But, just as she’s about to, the evil stepmother smashes the precious mememto.

 To which Cinderella responds by revealing she has the other slipper.

 And the rest is history.

 The movie _Cinderella_ was very popular when it was released.
 It's popular today.
 And it'll be popular hundreds of years from now when humanity is (hopefully) travelling the stars.
-People will always like it because everyone can sympathize with a warm hearted person overcoming bullies to improve her life
+People will always like the story because everyone can sympathize with a warm hearted person overcoming bullies to improve her life

 People love stories.
 We can't get enough of them.
 A good story lets us experience the drama, trials, and experiences of another person.
 From horrible brushes with death, to whimsical romances, stories teach us the lessons of many lives.